-Those "Policies, Procedures and Guidelines" published at at www.mcmcaster.ca/policy on the Employer's Human Resources website affecting terms and conditions of employment, which were not specifically mentioned in this document, will continue in force unless they are changed by the Employer.
+Those "Policies, Procedures and Guidelines" published on the Employer's Human Resources website affecting terms and conditions of employment, which were not specifically mentioned in this document, will continue in force unless they are changed by the Employer.
 In those cases where there is a conflict between a policy and the Collective Agreement, this Collective Agreement shall prevail.